-Lodi is 35 miles south of Sacramento in the San Joaquin Valley.
+Lodi California Wine Country is 1.5 hours east of San Francisco in the San Joaquin Valley.
 Credence Clearwater Rival wrote a song about Lodi and Sons of Anarchy referenced the town often, but did you know Lodi is a major player in California’s wine industry?
 It’s True!
 In fact, Wine Enthusiast named it Wine Region of the year in 2015.
 The area has a Mediterranean climate and is situated geographically for natural temperature control.

 Lodi produces 600,000 tons of wine grapes each year.
 It is the Zin Capital of the World and produces 40% of California’s Zinfandel.
-75 varietals are grown in Lodi, including Cabernet Sauvignon, Chardonnay, Merlot and Sauvignon Blanc.
+75 varietals are grown in Lodi Wine Country, including Cabernet Sauvignon, Chardonnay, Merlot and Sauvignon Blanc.
 There are 85+ Wineries and 70+ Tasting Rooms.
 These are 4th and 5th generation family wine makers.
 They care deeply and participate in sustainability programs.
-Lodi is a small town of 60,000.
-It is comfortable.
-Relaxed.
+Lodi California is a small town of 60,000, it is comfortable and relaxed.
 Lodi is very much a community.
-Everyone is connected; they know and support one another.
-Lodi is a must visit for wine lovers!
+Everyone is connected, they know and support one another.
+Lodi Wine Country is a must visit for wine lovers!

-I winery hopped via Sip and Shuttle; it was so much fun!
+I winery hopped via Sip and Shuttle and it was so much fun!
 While I ‘sipped back and enjoyed the ride’, I learned all about the geography of the area, the grapes and the community.
 We also played trivia games to win free wine tastings.
-For example, if you were asked: What country produces the most wine? and excitedly answered: France! you would get a free tasting card… you’re welcome!
+For example, if you were asked: What country produces the most wine? and excitedly answered: France, you would get a free tasting card.
+You’re welcome!

 Our first stop was Lodi Visitor Center.
 This is a must stop in the area.
 You will be educated about the wine and can partake in tastings.
 You will then be referred to wineries in the area based on your preferences.
 They will even give you a map.